 Your IP address is a unique number your device gets when you go online.
 It’s like your home address in real life, but online.

 A cookie is a file left on your device when you visit a website.
 The cookie stores sign-in information and other things.
-It helps us give you the best experience when you visit our site.
+It helps us give you the best experience when you visit our site or use our app.

 Your IP address and cookies help us get information about your:

-You can block cookies, but this will mean some parts of our site won’t work as well.
+You can block cookies, but then some parts of our site won’t work as well.

 You can opt out of Google Analytics in some cases, like when you're on our site.

 We may sometimes collect more information if we think our website is being: